joausaga/enron_machine_learning/README.md

 {'score': 15.838094949193755, 'name': 'fraction_to_poi'}]
 ```

-Almost all of them contain information provided in the original data set except fraction_to_poi which is a feature that computes the proportion of emails that a given person sends to poi.
+Almost all of them contain information provided in the original data set except **fraction_to_poi** which is a feature that computes the proportion of emails that a given person sends to poi.
+I understand that representing the flow of communication between employeers in relative than in absolute numbers is a more robust measure since it reduces the effect of extreme values.

 I haven’t done any scaling because I did not consider necessary for the algorithms used.
-The selection of features was performed automatically and iterative using SelectKBest.
-Initially, a minimum number of features was chosen arbitrarily as a baseline (half of the total 10 in this case), and then we iterate from this baseline to the total features (20) trying to identify the number and combination of features that produce the best result.
+The selection of features was performed automatically and iterative using SelectKBest Initially, a minimum number of features was chosen arbitrarily as a baseline (half of the total 10 in this case), and then we iterate from this baseline to the total features (20) trying to identify the number and combination of features that produce the best result.

 ### Algorithms